What happens if money is transferred and not received?

-Keep in mind you can also track an international money transfer with your bank’s SWIFT code, rather than a confirmation number.
+Keep in mind you can also track a transfer with your bank’s SWIFT code, rather than a confirmation number.
 It’s the ID number that banks use when making wire transfers, so they can let you know whether your money is being held or is on its way.

-As a general rule of thumb, international money transfers can take up to 5 business days to process and get to where they need to be.
-However this isn’t always the case.
+Depending on the provider you go with an international money transfer can take up to five business days to process and get deposited However, this isn’t always the case.

-Cancelling your international money transfer can only be done in the case that your funds haven’t been picked up yet or deposited into another account.
+Cancelling the money transferred can only be done in the case that your funds haven’t been picked up yet or deposited into another account.
 If you decide to cancel early enough, in some cases you may be able to jump online and cancel the transfer yourself.
 But alternatively, some providers may require you to call them directly - so check the cancellation policy of your bank or IMT specialist for all the specific guidelines.